top of page

 History

-When she was launched at the end of the 1930’s it could have been said that Ruda was nothing remarkable.
-Indeed, she may even have looked a little old-fashioned when compared with the other hopefuls lined up along the banks of the River Thames for the 1938 London Boat Show.
+Ruda is carvel built with copper fastened pitch pine planking on oak frames, and with teak deck and superstructure.
+Her hull and deck, as well as her teak and Honduras mahogany interior joinery, are almost entirely original.
+Today she exudes the charm and quality of a lost age, but when she was launched at the end of the ‘thirties, it could have been argued that Ruda looked a little old-fashioned when compared with the other hopefuls lined up along the banks of the River Thames for the 1938 London Boat Show.
 True, she was fitted with electric lighting and could boast a pair of the latest, high-speed diesel engines but everything else, from the rake of her straight stem to her stern, dark interior was decidedly unadventurous.
-Whatever the reason, Ruda returned home to Shoreham un-sold.

-In June 1940 Ruda was requisitioned by the Ministry of War Transport, although there is no evidence that she participated in the Dunkirk evacuation.
-In 1941 she entered service with the Royal Navy to help patrol Britain’s coastline.
-When hostilities ceased, she was bought back by the yard and had a series of private owners (see ‘History’ section) before being purchased in 1995 by the present owner.
+Perhaps for this reason Ruda returned home to Shoreham un-sold, remaining in the ownership of Mr. Haworth until June 1940 when she was requisitioned by the Ministry of War Transport, and although she played her part in the war effort there is so far no evidence that she participated in the Dunkirk evacuation.
+In 1941 she entered service with the Royal Navy and, armed with a Vickers K-class gas-operated machine gun, helped patrol Britain’s coastline.
+When hostilities ceased, she was bought back by the yard and had a series of private owners before being purchased in 1995 by the present owner.
+She underwent a significant restoration in south Devon, and in 2004 began cruising in Europe – you can see where she’s been on the ‘Travels’ page.

 SPECIFICATIONS